storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 2. `DeleteBucket` deletes a bucket if authorized
 3. `ListBuckets` will list the buckets that a user is authorized to see
 4. `GetBucketInfo` returns info about the requested bucket if authorized
-5. `OpenBucket` returns a Bucket handle with the given EncryptionAccess information
+5. `OpenBucket` returns a bucket handle with the given EncryptionAccess information
-6. `Close` closes the Project
+6. `Close` closes the project

 **bucket.go**

-1. `OpenObject` returns an Object handle, if authorized
+1. `OpenObject` returns an object handle, if authorized
 2. `UploadObject` uploads a new object, if authorized
 3. `DeleteObject` removes an object, if authorized
 4. `ListObjects` lists objects a user is authorized to see
-5. `Close` closes the Bucket session
+5. `Close` closes the bucket session

 **object.go**